Skip to content

 Titanium–sapphire Laser Technology

 Femtosecond solid-state lasers, based on the Ti:sapphire gain medium, have revolutionized the field of ultrafast science in the past decade.
 Titanium-doped sapphire is a widely used transition-metal-doped gain medium for tunable lasers and femtosecond solid-state lasers.
-This type of fiber lasers have several advantages such as simplicity, excellent thermal conductivity, and stability.
+This type of fiber laser has several advantages, such as simplicity, excellent thermal conductivity, and stability.
 Nevertheless, researchers continue to investigate approaches to improving the performance of mode-locked solid-state lasers.